South SudanOfficial Name: Republic of South Sudan

 Entry, Exit & Visa Requirements

 U.S. citizens need a valid passport and visa to enter South Sudan.
 If visiting or living in South Sudan, you should ensure that your passport is current and secure and that it has at least two vacant visa pages and is valid for six months beyond your date of entry.
 U.S. citizens are required to obtain a visa in advance of arrival.
 Further, you may be asked to state the purpose of your visit upon arrival.
-You should register with the Aliens Department at the Ministry of Interior in Juba if you are staying in South Sudan for more than three days.
+You should register with the Department of Immigration and Aliens Control at the Ministry of Interior in Juba if you are staying in South Sudan for more than three days.
+If you are working in South Sudan, you must present a work permit upon registration.
+Failure to present a work permit may result in your passport being temporarily confiscated.

-No vaccinations are required for entry, however, proof of Yellow Fever vaccination may be required when exiting the country.
-Most countries with direct flights from South Sudan, including Kenya and Ethiopia, require yellow fever immunization for all passengers arriving from South Sudan.
+Proof of Yellow Fever vaccination is required when entering or exiting the country.
+Most countries with direct flights from South Sudan, including Kenya and Ethiopia, also require yellow fever immunization for all passengers arriving from South Sudan.

 If you are traveling from South Sudan to Sudan, you will be required to obtain a Sudanese visa or an entry permit prior to arrival at a port of entry.